Museum of Texas Tech University: History

 The Museum of Texas Tech University was established as the West Texas Museum in 1929.
 It was created by the Plains Museum Society.
 Original plans called for a three-story building to be constructed.
 In the summer of 1935, 67 Texas counties agreed to pool their Texas Centennial money for a regional museum and for 35 historical markers.
 However, this provided only enough funds to construct a basement, which was formally dedicated on March 5, 1937.
 The museum called the basement home until 1950, when the entire building was finally completed thanks to $184,381 allocated to the project from the veterans' program surplus in 1948.

 The museum's first director was Dr. William Curry Holden.
 He remained in the position until his retirement in 1969.
 Holden identified the first Folsom projectile points from the Lubbock Lake area at the location now known as the Lubbock Lake Landmark.
 For a time, the site was operated in conjunction with the Texas Parks and Wildlife Department.
 In 1999, it was fully transferred to Texas Tech under the supervision and care of the Museum of Texas Tech University.

 In 1969, the museum assumed its present name.
 The following year, it moved into a new $2.5 million facility on a seventy-six-acre tract, and its former building, Holden Hall, was converted into classrooms and office space.
 Shortly after this expansion, the Natural Science Research Laboratory (NSRL) was added.

 Additions to the museum since 1970 include the establishment of the National Ranching Heritage Center (1976), the construction of facilities at the Lubbock Lake Landmark (1990), the building of the Diamond M Wing to house the Diamond M Fine Art Collection (1995), the addition of the Helen Jones Auditorium and Sculpture Court Wing (2001), the building of the 18000 sqft NSRL Addition (2004), and the construction of an educational space addition to the Nash Interpretive Center at the Landmark (2007).
 While the physical plant was growing, the museum continued to add objects and specimens.
-In 2000, its collection numbered about three million.
+As of 2023, its collections contain nearly 9.5 million objects and specimens.

+In June 2023, the Museum of Texas Tech University expanded with the opening of the 18,000 ft2 Dr. Robert Neff and Louise Willson Arnold Wing.
+The construction expansion project consisted of three floors: a ground floor that added nearly 4,000 square feet of new gallery space to exhibit the Arnold's art collection and temporary exhibitions of regional and national art, a second floor that provided offices and laboratories for Texas Tech's Heritage and Museum Sciences Graduate Program, and a basement area to house collection storage for the Arnold’s art collection and other fine art at the Museum.